cubefs/cubefs-csi/README.md

 ## Enable privileged Pods

-To use CSI drivers, your Kubernetes cluster must allow privileged pods (i.e. --allow-privileged flag must be set to true for both the API server and the kubelet).
-Ensure your API server are started with the privileged flag.
+ChubaoFS CSI driver will use client-go to connect the Kubernetes API Server.
+First you need to get the kubeconfig file path, and then execute the following command:

 ```
-$ ./kube-apiserver ...  --allow-privileged=true ...
-$ ./kubelet ...  --allow-privileged=true ...
+$ kubectl create configmap csi-kube-config --from-file=config=/root/.kube/config
 ```

 ## Prepare on-premise ChubaoFS cluster